Me and Others at the EDF Group Foundation

 Artists' Faces at the Petit Palais

-It’s one of the major themes in art, since the dawn of time.
-With a breathtaking collection, the Petit Palais is diving into the question of portrait and self-portrait for its new exhibition.
-The institution creates a bridge between 19th-century works and contemporary creations by women artists, to explore the principle of self-representation and representation of others.
-Paintings, sculptures, graphic arts, photographs, and decorative arts are presented here, to offer us the most complete image possible.
+It's one of the major themes in art, since the dawn of time.
+With a breathtaking collection, the Petit Palais is focusing on the question of portrait and self-portrait for its new exhibition.
+The institution creates a bridge between works from the 19th century and contemporary creations by women artists, to explore the principle of self-representation and representation of others.
+Paintings, sculptures, graphic arts, photographs, and decorative arts are presented here to deliver the most complete image possible.

 Petit Palais